 - Calcium Channel, Voltage-Dependent, L Type, Alpha 1B Subunit 3

 - Voltage-Dependent N-Type Calcium Channel Subunit Alpha-1B 3

 - Calcium Channel, L Type, Alpha-1 Polypeptide Isoform 5 4

 The protein encoded by this gene is the pore-forming subunit of an N-type voltage-dependent calcium channel, which controls neurotransmitter release from neurons.
 The encoded protein forms a complex with alpha-2, beta, and delta subunits to form the high-voltage activated channel.
 This channel is sensitive to omega-conotoxin-GVIA and omega-agatoxin-IIIA but insensitive to dihydropyridines.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for CACNA1B Gene

 CACNA1B (Calcium Voltage-Gated Channel Subunit Alpha1 B) is a Protein Coding gene.
 Diseases associated with CACNA1B include Dystonia 23 and Morvan's Fibrillary Chorea.
-Among its related pathways are Circadian entrainment and NFAT and Cardiac Hypertrophy.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Sweet Taste Signaling.
 GO annotations related to this gene include calcium ion binding and ion channel activity.
 An important paralog of this gene is CACNA1A.